According to a recent report, the laundry industry was worth more than $5 billion as of 2017.

 4. Build a content marketing plan

-Once you establish your website and start to understand the basics of marketing, you need to start considering the type of content that your audience of laundry businesses will want to see.
+Once you establish your website and start to understand the basics of marketing, you need to start considering the type of content that your audience will want to see.

 According to the Content Marketing Institute, content marketing is: